tweag/credential-helper/README.md

 You can also configure the helper to be used for every domain (`--credential_helper=%workspace%/tools/credential-helper`).

 Now is a good time to install the credential helper.
 Simply run `bazel run @tweag-credential-helper//installer` to add the binary to your system.
 This step needs to be performed once per user.
+Alternatively, you can [write custom plugins that are part of your own Bazel workspace and build your own helper][plugins].

 Follow the [provider-specific documentation](/docs/providers/) to ensure you can authenticate to the service.